evert/evert.github.com/_posts/2023/2023-11-14-jsx-template.md

 new (multi-page) web application, it occured to me that neither are quit as good as JSX.

-JSX has deep IDE integration because it's syntax and not strings.
-It also has native Typescript support, enforces correct nesting and by default correctly escapes output (for security).
+Some of the advantages of JSX are:

+* Deep IDE/Language server/intellisense integration, because it's all
+  syntax.
+* Static type checking with Typescript.
+* It also enforced correctly structured HTML.
+No way to forget to close an element.
+* By default dynamic data is escaped.
+They made it challenging to get unescaped HTML!

-This had me wonder, can keep standard server-side microframeworks such as [Koa][13], [Fastify][14] or [Express][15] but instead of string-based template parsers and get all the benefits of JSX?
+This had me wonder, can we use server-side microframeworks such as [Koa][13], [Fastify][14] or [Express][15] but instead of string-based template parsers and get all the benefits of JSX?